andyhomecode/adsb-lga/README.md

 # ADS-B LGA Flights

 This Python project fetches ADS-B data from api.adsb.lol and filters for commercial flights (category A3) on approach to Laguardia airport.
 It uses a smaller bounding box around Laguardia (lat: 40.6875, lon: -73.9845, radius: 3 km) to focus on approaching flights.
-It displays flights with altitude around 20,000 ft and track around 37 degrees, ranked by latitude (north to south).
+It displays flights with altitude around 20,000 ft and track around 37 degrees, ranked by latitude (north to south), including origin airport code and name.

 ## Requirements